-The rather misunderstood U. S. experience is supported by a further misunderstanding.
-One of the thrusts of the New Public Management movement has been the creation of new independent agencies designated to administer or implement certain government programs while policy making, and political responsibility for those programs is retained by cabinet departments.
+The rather misunderstood U.S. experience is supported by a further misunderstanding.
+One of the thrusts of the NPM movement has been the creation of new independent agencies designated to administer or implement certain government programs, while policymaking, and political responsibility for those programs, is retained by Cabinet departments.
 Like the scientific deliberation vision of comitology, the goal is a separation of politics and administration.
-The agency approach has been most extensively followed in the U. K. where, with some quibbles, it is viewed as relatively successful and certainly more successful than some of the privatization schemes.

-What those favoring independent agency development in the European Union tend to neglect is that NPM concentrates on agency development for the service delivery rather than the regulatory functions of government.
-There is a fairly obvious, although not necessarily correct, argument in favor of government adopting business organization and practices where it is delivering goods and services to consumers--an argument that does not apply where it is regulating business, rather than doing business.
+The agency approach has been most extensively followed in the U.K., where, with some quibbles, it is viewed as relatively successful and certainly more successful than some of the privatization schemes.
+What those favoring independent agency development in the E.U. tend to neglect is that NPM concentrates on agency development for the service delivery rather than for the regulatory functions of government.
+There is a fairly obvious, although not necessarily correct, argument in favor of government adopting business organization and practices when it is delivering goods and services to consumers-an argument that does not apply when it is regulating business rather than doing business.

-So far the potential risks to policy coordination posed by the proliferation of E. U. independent agencies have been camouflaged by the insistence that these agencies are only information gathering as opposed to command and control regulatory entities.
-In reality some of the agencies do have some regulatory functions, such as drug licensing and most are engaged, not perhaps in command and control regulation, but in a variety of "soft" regulation modes.
-10 Certainly at best it would be naive to assert that the European Environment Agency was not regulating when it gathers data and publishes an analysis of that data purporting to show that French industrial pollution is adversely affecting German vineyards.
+So far, the potential risks to policy coordination posed by the proliferation of E.U. independent agencies has been camouflaged by the insistence that these agencies are only information-gathering entities as opposed to command-and-control regulatory entities.
+In reality, some of the agencies do have some regulatory functions, such as drug licensing, and most are engaged, not perhaps in command-and-control regulation, but in a variety of "soft" regulation modes.24 Certainly, at best it would be naïve to assert that the European Environment Agency is not regulating when it gathers data and publishes an analysis of that data purporting to show that French industrial pollution is adversely affecting German vineyards.

-The E. U. independent agencies parallel comitology not only in the purported separation of politics or policy and administration but in the masking of technocracy by national representation in a transnational body.
-Typically each independent agency is staffed by technical experts but supposedly overseen by a board composed of one director representing each member state.
-Given the high tech subject matters of the agencies, there can be little doubt about who is in control as between everyday, career technicians and occasionally appearing lay boards of directors.
-And, like comitology of course, the basic raison d'être of the agencies is the substitution of technocratic legitimacy for a supposedly deficient democratic legitimacy.
+The E.U. independent agencies parallel comitology not only in the purported separation of politics or policy from administration but in the masking of technocracy by national representation in a transnational body.
+Typically, each independent agency is staffed by technical experts but supposedly overseen by a board composed of one director representing each Member State.
+Given the high-tech subject matters of the agencies, there can be little doubt about who is in control between everyday career technicians and occasionally appearing, lay boards of directors.
+And, like comitology, the basic raison d'être of the agencies is the substitution of technocratic legitimacy for a supposedly deficient democratic legitimacy.